laurvana/DATA550_Final_Project/README.md

 # How to build the Docker Image

-by running the following command, `make project_image`, the docker image "project_image" will be built using the `Dockerfile` saved in this repository.
+by running the following command, `make project_image_inla`, the docker image "project_image_inla" will be built using the `Dockerfile` saved in this repository.

 # Generating the Final Report with Docker

-Please find the link to the project_image on DockerHub here:
+Please find the link to the project_image_inla on DockerHub here: https://hub.docker.com/r/laurvana/project_image_inla

 With this image, you can generate the `Final_Project_Report.pdf` using the following make command:

  `make report/Final_Project_Report.pdf`

-This command builds the final report automatically by running the image called "project_image".
+This command builds the final report automatically by running the image called "project_image_inla".
 The final report should appear in the `report` folder located on your local computer.
 Recall that if you are using git bash on Windows, you will need an extra /, i.e., "/$(pwd)" when mounting a directory within the `report/Final_Project_Report.pdf` make command.